 Story Street Medical Practice, Wilberforce Health Centre, 6 – 10 Story Street, Hull, HU1 3SA.
 01482 335180

-If you have a minor injuries, which requires treatment but which is not an emergency then visit a Minor Injuries Unit (MIU).
-Patients over 12 months old can be seen as the MIU and treated by highly skilled nurse practitioners for injuries including:
+If you have a minor injury which is not an emergency then you can walk in to an Urgent Care Centre or Minor Injuries Unit.
+Patients over 12 months old can be seen quickly and treated by highly skilled practitioners for injuries including:

-For life threatening and emergency situations, such as: loss of consciousness, acute confused state, fits, chest pain, breathing difficulties and severe bleeding, call 999 or visit your closest A&E or Emergency Department (ED) immediately.
+For life threatening and emergency situations, such as: loss of consciousness, acute confused state, fits, chest pain, breathing difficulties and severe bleeding, call 999 or visit your closest A&E /Emergency Department (ED) immediately.

 If at any point you’re worried about your common winter illness symptoms seek medical advice by calling NHS 111, free from UK landlines and mobiles, or speak to a local pharmacist about how you can treat your symptoms.